courselabs/kubernetes/labs/ingress/README.md

 <details>
   <summary>ℹ Ingress controllers usually have their own default backend.</summary>

  That's where the 404 response originally came from Nginx.
-An alternative to running your own default app is to [customize the default backend](https://kubernetes.github.io/ingress-nginx/user-guide/default-backend/).
+An alternative to running your own default app is to [customize the default backend](https://kubernetes.github.io/ingress-nginx/user-guide/default-backend/) - but that's specific to the ingress controller you're using.

 </details><br/>